mikaelkaron/troopjs-learn/requirejs/readme.md

 > If you are using a different combination of package versions than the official ones and you are careful enough to manage your own `troopjs-*` versions you can depend on the individual packages instead of the top level`troopjs` one.

-### Bundling
+### Using a bundle

 TroopJS is also available pre-bundled if you want to save on HTTP requests.
-To use this feature just add `troopjs` to you initial `deps`:
+To use this feature you have two options, either a combination of the `deps` option and the magic module `require` or the `bundle` option.

+The most compatible albeit more verbose option is the `deps` option:

-!CODEFILE "index.troopjs.js"
+!CODEFILE "index.troopjs-deps.js"

 ## Bootstrapping